EU Settlement Scheme – the deadline has now passed

 Anyone who made an application by the 30 June 2021 deadline will have their existing rights protected, pending the outcome of their application.
 Applicants are issued with a Certificate of Application, which can be relied on to evidence their rights.

-Their Certificate of Application will be available in their view and prove account or will be sent to them by post.
+Their Certificate of Application will be available in their view and prove (external link) account or will be sent to them by post.
 Landlords and employers can also use the Home Office view and prove service to confirm protected rights for an individual.

 The Home Office will contact any applicant where we need further information to progress their application.